mangroveai/improved-crawler/README.md

 To test the solution, you can upload a json (for example example_json) in bucket/db/

-Then run the Glue Workflow a first time
+Then run the Glue Workflow a first time.
+For the following commands, the name of the workflow and of the crawler are displayed as output of the stak
-You can then run the crawler or the Glue Workflow to test them
 ```
 start-workflow-run --name <your workflow name>
 ```